 How GMOs Can Feed the World

-What Is Driving the GM Food Revolution
+The Drivers of the GM Food Revolution

-GM Crops and Feeding More People
+Using GM Crops to Feed More People

 Politics vs. Research and Distribution

 Much of the inability of GM technology to provide relief for the poorest nations seems to have less to do with the technology and more with social and political issues.
 Many of the poorest countries most strongly affected by famine have set up onerous regulations that prevent the growth and import of GM food and crops.

 Much of this resistance seems to have been prompted by groups in the past.
 There is still resistance to the adoption of GMOs, but increased rates of hunger around the world are influencing people to change their minds.
 European Union member countries are able to decide for themselves whether they want to adopt the technology.

 Lack of information about the long-term consequences of GM foods leads many to believe that people should not be eating them.
 This reason does seem to have the most merit in all of the reasons for resisting food changes.

 The resistance caused by social pressures and political positioning causes hunger research groups that focus on the development of crops and farming techniques to avoid GM plants.

 The anti-GM sentiment, though, is not the only reason the technology has failed to benefit the poorest nations.
 Commercially, major crop development companies use genetic engineering primarily to improve large cash crops with the most potential for profits, such as corn, cotton, soy, and wheat.

 Little investment is put into crops, such as cassava, sorghum, or millet which are more relevant for cultivation in poor nations.
 The economic incentive to develop the sort of GM crops that would help small, poor farmers in third world nations is small since the financial returns would be modest.